 Bible Verses about Friendship

-Also, after the loss of a friend or a disappointment, the Bible can provide extra encouragement and courage to reach out to someone and start a friendship.
+After the loss of a friend or a disappointment, the Bible provides extra encouragement and courage to reach out to someone and start a friendship.

 8 Bible Verses about Friendship

-- “There are “friends” who destroy each other, but a real friend sticks closer than a brother.”
-Proverbs 18:24 NLT
+“There are “friends” who destroy each other, but a real friend sticks closer than a brother.”

-- “A friend is always loyal, and a brother is born to help in time of need.”
-Proverbs 17:17 NLT
+“A friend is always loyal, and a brother is born to help in time of need.”

-- “Lord, how often should I forgive someone who sins against me?
+“Lord, how often should I forgive someone who sins against me?
 Seven times?”
 “No, not seven times,” Jesus replied, “but seventy times seven!
-Matthew 18:21-22 NLT

 What makes a Good Friend?

-My prayer is that you have one or two people in your life that demonstrate the qualities of what makes a good friend.
-If not, you can pray for God to bring you a good friend.
+I hope you have one or two people demonstrating what makes a good friend.
+If not, pray for God to bring you a good friend.

-You can work on demonstrating these 6 qualities of what makes a good friend to those around you and it should serve as a friend boomerang.
+Work on demonstrating these 6 qualities of a good friend, which should serve as a friend boomerang.

 Ultimately what makes a good friend is being a good friend.
 Don’t be tempted to give up too easily; it is worth persevering for the reward of a good friend.